mle-infrastructure/mle-toolbox/README.md

 <span style="color:red">Add **basic example GIF** for toolbox application</span>.

+## What Does The `mle-toolbox` Provide?

+1. API for launching jobs on cluster/cloud computing platforms (Slurm, GridEngine, GCP).
+2. Common research experiment setups:
+    - Launching and collecting multiple random seeds in parallel/batches.
+    - Hyperparameter searches: Random, Grid, SMBO, Population-Based Training.
+    - Pre- and post-processing pipelines for data prep/result visualization.
+3. Automated report generation for hyperparameter searches.
+4. Storage of results and database in Google Cloud Storage Bucket.
+5. Resource monitoring with dashboard visualization.

 ## The 4 Step `mle-toolbox` Cooking Recipe :stew:

 1. Follow the [instructions below](#installing-mletoolbox-dependencies) to install the `mle-toolbox` and set up your credentials/configurations.